An Overview of Multiple Organ Dysfunction Syndrome

 It is important to monitor patients closely and administer appropriate therapies to facilitate organ function (Al-Khafaji 2020).

-Maintain an accurate fluid balance chart;
+• Maintain an accurate fluid balance chart

-Support the haemodynamic needs of the patient (identify low blood pressure, analyse trends, escalate to the medical team and treat early);
+• Support the haemodynamic needs of the patient (identify low blood pressure, analyse trends, escalate to the medical team and treat early)

-Identify any potential triggers of MODS;
+• Identify any potential triggers of MODS

-Ensure regular blood tests are performed; and
+• Ensure regular blood tests are performed

-Decrease the risk of further organ damage if MODS is identified through early implementation of care.
+• Decrease the risk of further organ damage if MODS is identified through early implementation of care.

 Maintaining an accurate fluid balance chart is important for continuous patient monitoring and recognising possible issues.